 In the XIXth century Palazzo Caffarelli became the German Embassy and it was adapted to its new function.
 It was confiscated at the end of World War I and again modified in order to enlarge Musei Capitolini.

 The buildings opposite the southern side of Palazzo Senatorio were modified in the 1920s to provide room for some new offices needed by the City of Rome.
 One of these new buildings was decorated with the fašade of Palazzetto Altemps, a small casino located near Porta del Popolo which was pulled down to enlarge Via Flaminia.
 The fašade, designed by Onorio Longhi in 1600, has many references to the heraldic symbol of the Altemps, a rampant ram.
 The Altemps had a very elegant palace in town, which was built by Cardinal Marco Sittico Altemps, nephew of Pope Pius IV.

 Tarpea is the name of a legendary young woman who opened the doors of the Roman Arx (the citadel on the peak of the hill where today S. Maria in Aracoeli is located) to the Sabines; in return for her treason the Sabines first buried her under their shields and then threw her body from a rock of the other peak which has been called Rupe Tarpea (Tarpeian Rock) since then.
-The ancient Romans executed traitors in a similar way; the exact site where these executions took place was debated for a long time; after the old buildings which surrounded Palazzi di Campidoglio were pulled down, the precipice on the southern side of the hill was identified as the most likely location for Rupe Tarpea.
+The ancient Romans executed traitors in a similar way; the exact site where these executions took place was debated for a long time; eventually a precipice on the southern side of the hill has been identified as the most likely location for Rupe Tarpea.